junh1024/junh1024-Documents/Video/How to capture VHS with VirtualDub.md

 ### USB Capture stick

 It's popular to have HDMI capture devices for your PS6 or XBS1X so you might get a composite to HDMI converter.
-But also not ideal since I'm not confident about its handling of interlacing & you'll make bigger files since it's upcaled to HD.
+But also not ideal since I'm not confident about its handling of interlacing & you'll make bigger files since it's upscaled to HD.

 I recommend [Hauppauge USB Live 2](https://www.hauppauge.com/pages/products/data_usblive2.html) .
 It does interlaced output which is correct for analog sources.
 There are [other products](https://www.linuxtv.org/wiki/index.php/Conexant_CX2310x) with the same Conexant 2310 chip.
 Be careful when buying USB capsticks.
 I had a counterfeit version of EasyCAP, it doesn't handle interlacing correctly, and has no built-in audio output.